desoumyadeep/narative_visualization/readme.md

 ## Overview

-- The Project is hosted in GitHub and the url is https://desoumyadeep.github.io/narative_visualization/src/pages/Page_1.html
+- The Narative Visualization Project is hosted in GitHub and the url is https://desoumyadeep.github.io/narative_visualization/src/pages/Page_1.html
-- The data has been downloaded https://opendata.maryland.gov/ to develop the charts.
-Data for the 3 measures, cases reported, death reported and vaccinations reported across all age groups has been used.
+- The data for this project has been downloaded https://opendata.maryland.gov/ to develop the charts.
+- The data has been preprocessed using Python and Pandas.

 ## Messaging.